dude365635/PiBassBoost/README.md

 ```bash
 ssh user@hostname/ip address
 ```
-Then use the install instructions listed above to download, install, and configure your Pi, then move onto the next step.
+Then use the basc install instructions above to download, install, and configure your Pi, then move onto the next step.

-## Step 2:
+## Step 2: Print the housing and place the parts
+Now that you have all the software ready, its time to move onto the hardware side of things. if you have the same parts as me, grab the STL files you'll need from the "STL" folder in the repo (LINK HERE).
+I reccomend printing them all in PETG for better heat-resistance, however PLA might work.
+Once the parts have printed, gently place everything together and test fit it all before we start soldering things.

+## Step 3: ehhh not done yet